RaedMan/Trees-for-Public-Health/README.md

 Through discussions with local and national partners, the data on tree census and estimation of the canopy density and heights using Light Detection and Ranging (LiDAR), new tools that may better assist in the determination of neighborhoods with reduced urban canopies that may also have greater needs due to higher chronic cardiovascular and pulmonary diseases, high economic hardship, and low air quality.
 However, data is only as good as when it was last taken and sometimes it's not updated often or nonexistant.
 We used to state that this was a data-driven initiative because you can't manage what you don't measure, but no matter how great the latest data and tech innovations are, this initiative had become community-driven and data-informed.
 We initially ground truthed the data, but what really made a difference was residents and not data, who know where trees are and aren't in real time.
 This is how the [Tree Equity Working Group](https://www.chicago.gov/city/en/sites/our-roots-chicago/home/tree-equity.html#:~:text=Community%20Tree%20Equity%20Working%20Group) (TEWG) was created in August 2021 when we had about 20 people join the first meeting of Our Roots, to co-create and co-develop with community, researchers and government - together.
 Not for communities, but with communities.
 The TEWG is now close to 200 people from 50 organizations and they have been meeting ever since, open to the public, on the second Tuesday of every month for the last four years without one meeting being cancelled.
 They decided on the logo, helped desgine the website and its content, marjeting materials, and direction and goals of the initiative with the whole of government present at every meeting.
 It was a unique opportunity to come face to face in a discussion with governemnt and communities on trees.

-*The original summary drafted in December 2019 and later initially approved in January 2020 will be outlined here soon.*

 ## TREE AMBASSADOR PROGRAM